mysql-net/MySqlConnector/.github/CONTRIBUTING.md

 All PRs that add new functionality must also include tests that verify the new functionality.
 This is important to ensure that compatibility with `MySql.Data` is maintained.

+This project uses the [Developer Certificate of Origin](https://developercertificate.org/).
+In short, you must add a `Signed-off-by: Your Name <email@example.com>` line to the bottom of your commit message to indicate that you accept the DCO and have the right to submit your contributions.
+You can use `git commit -s` to automatically add this line to your commit message.
+[Learn more](https://probot.github.io/apps/dco/)

 ### Code Guidelines

 Please install an [Editorconfig plugin](http://editorconfig.org/#download) in your favourite editor so that your